 Gifted Education in the Oxford School District

-The Mississippi Gifted Education Act of 1989, amended in 1993, mandates that each public school district within the state provide gifted education programs for intellectually gifted students in grades two through six.
+The Mississippi Gifted Education Act of 1989, amended in 1993, mandates that each public school district within the state provides gifted education programs for intellectually gifted students in grades two through six.
 Services are provided by a properly endorsed teacher for a minimum of 240 minutes per week.

 In addition to the mandated programs, the Oxford School District offers gifted education as an elective for students in seventh and eighth grades and AP courses in high school.

 Intellectually gifted children are those who are found to have an exceptionally high degree of intelligence as documented through the gifted identification process.

 For more information, visit the MDE's Advanced Learning and Gifted Programs website.